13078326j/Tut12-Group2/Report.md

 1. How might we ensure customers can engage with relationship managers that are knowledgeable for their desired package?
 2. How might we ensure customers can engage with relationship managers to find the best deals from the holiday package?
 3. How might we find a way to connect with customers on a personal level to build a rapport?
-4. How might we improve the current system to not let customers hang up when waiting on hold?
+4. How might we minimise customer's call waiting time to not let customers hang up when waiting on hold?
 5. How might we find a new way to make the system equal without serving customer based on scores?
 6. How might we ensure relationship managers avoid only focusing on improving their ranking?
 7. How might we improve the current system to assign customers with relationship managers efficiently?
+8. How might we improve the relationship between customer and relationship manager?
+9. How might we improve customer's phone call experience?
+10. How might we find a way to improve relationship managers performance and knowledge about the holiday package?
+11. How might we ensure relationship managers profile is kept up to date?
+12. How might we ensure relationship managers skills is kept up to date?
+13. How might we ensure customer's satisfaction in purchasing the holiday package or phone call is achieved?
+14. How might we find a way that the system works efficiently?
+15. How might we find a way to make customer's wait time be enjoyable?

 Applying this design thinking to this project’s initial stages, allows us to better understand the scope of the project and our design objectives and our commitment to the needs and wants of our stakeholders.
 Phases 1 and 2 of design thinking provided us with a framework for the prototyping and modelling phase of our project.
 Knowing our priorities helped us to build up and manage our backlog that is dealt with GitHub issues.

 ## Our Proposed Solution